Australian War Memorial

 This project developed an understanding of the impact and occurrence of natural hazards in Timor-Leste using scientific risk modelling and oral traditions.
 The research involved interviewing East Timorese people about their memories of natural disasters, particularly tsunamis.
 Because there are few historical records the risk from geological-related disasters is not well understood or widely publicised in communities, but people remember these events, which are often recorded in local legend and oral history.

-- The Characterisation of Western Artists' Materials in Tropical Climates
+The Behaviour of Western Artists' Materials in Tropical Climates